Trails-Research-Group/.github/profile/README.md

 **[Trails in the Database](https://trailsinthedatabase.com/)**

-Database containing the script for all the Trails games series, sorted by files, which can sometimes be of use for modding.
+Database containing the script for all the Trails games, sorted by script files, which can sometimes be of use for modding.
 Managed by [the database](https://github.com/the-database).
 <!--

 **Here are some ideas to get you started:**